kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 It is not necessary to track the B and E values for every unsent packet in the virtual world.
 It suffices to track, for each queue `i`, the following things in the virtual world:
-- the contents of the queue
+- the packets that have not yet finished transmission (this is a superset of the packets that have not yet finished transmission in the real world);
 - B of the packet currently being sent
 - bits of that packet sent so far: `Integral[from tau=B to tau=now] mu(i,tau) dtau`